Trxy/TRX/README.md

 **Contributions and suggestions are welcome!**

 If you find any problems using TRX or have any feature requests feel free to create an issue and/or a pull request.
-In case of a problem don't forget to add a detailed description, Xcode and target version as well as steps to reproduce.
+In the event of a problem don't forget to add a detailed description, Xcode and target version as well as steps to reproduce.

 If you'd like to ask a general question use [Stack Overflow](http://stackoverflow.com/) with tag **trx.swift**.